 If head-to-wind and bow-out, simply start the engine, release the warps, and push the bow off, before motoring straight out

-It is possible to berth stern-to if there is good control in reverse but most boats find it easier to berth bow-to in this situation.
+When arriving at a pile or pontoon mooring it is possible to berth stern-to if there is good control in reverse but most boats find it easier to berth bow-to in this situation.

 The yacht’s position in relation to the wind and tide, and whether bow-in or stern-in to the berth determines what procedure to use when leaving.
 Make a note of other boats on neighbouring pontoons, and those entering or leaving the boat marina.